appendto/anvil.scaffold/README.md

 }
 ```

 The data which is used as a model for the templates comes from data optionally supplied in the scaffold or from a user's inputs at the command prompts.
 This data is automatically merged together for you.
-The only property passed to `anvil.scaffold` by default is the `type` property.
+The `type` will be passed to the view template automatically.

 Finally, you can supply a function for any one of the values as long as your function returns either a string (the contents of a file), or an object for a new directory level.
 The final merged user input and `data` from your scaffold will be passed into the method as its only argument.